CPU Resource Eviction Strategy

 schedulerName: default-scheduler

-# priorityClassName is required when ColocationProfile enabled (default).
+# priorityClassName is required when ColocationProfile feature is enabled (default)

 $ kubectl get pod be-pod-demo